-During the Executive Director's review, the Executive Director may, at their sole discretion, contact the Applicant to further explain the NCA Decision and NCA policies, discuss the outcome of similar appeals, and provide any other relevant information.
+During the Executive Director's review, the Executive Director may, at their sole discretion, contact the Applicant to further explain the NCA Decision and NCA policies, and provide any relevant additional information.

 25.3 Confirmation of Appeal

 Following the Executive Director's review under subsection 25.2, the Appeals Clerk must notify the Applicant of the outcome of the review and request confirmation of the Applicant's intention to proceed with the appeal, outlining the process for filing an appeal and the applicable Appeal Deadline.
 If the Applicant intends to proceed with the appeal, the Applicant must provide confirmation by email to the Appeals Clerk within fourteen (14) days of the receipt of the Appeals Clerk's request.